Will PWA’s replace native apps?

 There’s a good chance that a lot of these “missing” features will be figured out and added in due time.

 Pros and Cons of PWAs from the User Perspective

 One of the biggest advantages of a PWA is that you don’t need to be troubled with installing anything.
 Whenever you need to put new software onto your device, it can slow it down as well as taking up valuable phone storage space.

 A PWA is hosted on a webpage, so as long as you have a browser installed, you have everything you need to access it.
 This also means you won’t need to log into the app store.

 Another big plus for PWAs is that they’re often faster and more responsive than their app counterparts.
 Badly coded apps can sometimes run incredibly slowly and they might even crash, wasting your valuable time.

-One limitation of PWAs is that they can’t link up with your other applications like an app could.
+One limitation of PWAs is that they can’t link up with your other applications as an app could.
 For example, an app might be able to pull data from your calendar or from your photos.

 Benefits of PWAs from the Business Perspective

 PWAs are very desirable for businesses, as they enable companies to produce content quicker with fewer development costs.
-Developers of PWAs don’t need to do as much to make their product work on various different platforms.
+Developers of PWAs don’t need to do as much to make their products work on various different platforms.

 Contrast this with making an app where you’d need to worry about an Android and iOS version.
 Not only that, but you’d also need to negotiate with the relevant app stores.